-Once you enter into the castle’s waiting chamber, you get to meet the beautiful Cinderella and children are given magic wands or sabers!
+Once you enter into the castle’s waiting chamber, you get to meet the beautiful Cinderella to start this Fairytale Dining Character Meal!
 From here, you walk up the winding stone staircase to the dining which, which is hung with plush tapestries, outfitted in red and purple velvet, and sparkling with light coming through stained-glass castle windows.
 Yes, you’re REALLY here!

 Food tends to be simply adequate, but that’s not really what you’re paying for anyway.
 You’re paying to eat INSIDE the castle (complete with vaulted stone ceilings, banner flags from the kingdom, and all!), and meet some Disney Princesses while you’re at it.
 Though characters may vary, Princesses spotted at this restaurant have included Ariel, Aurora, Jasmine, and Snow White.

 It truly is a royal experience, and we’ve got several TIPS for your Cinderella’s Royal Table experience here!
 We also have tips to landing a reservation this incredibly popular restaurant HERE.

 Service: Table Service

 Disney Dining Plan: Yes, 2 table service credits